 Double Dutch – Malcolm McLaren

-Malcolm McLaren’s song ‘Double Dutch,’ which focuses on the childhood game of the same name, serves as great parallelism in the film Wolf of Wall Street.
+Malcolm McLaren’s song ‘Double Dutch,’ which focuses on the childhood game of the same name, serves as great parallelism in the film.
 The song plays in the background as finance entrepreneur Jordan Belfort has launched his own company and is looking for people to hire.
 He’s caught a big break by being featured in Forbes magazine.
 Due to the high-profile coverage, he’s received a record number of applicants.

 Never Say Never – Romeo Void